nad-58/ai-architecture-stack/README.md

 5. **Make trade-offs explicit.** Cost, quality, latency, security, privacy, and safety should be visible architecture decisions.
 6. **Govern every layer.** AI governance is not a document at the end; it is a set of controls across the full stack.

 ---

-## Suggested repository description

-Use this as the GitHub repository description:

-> A practical OSI-inspired layered framework for understanding modern AI systems, from physical infrastructure to data, models, agents, applications, and governance.

----